Scene: Ilkeston incorporated.

 Incorporation Day, February 15th 1887

-The townspeople had felt it necessary to celebrate the momentous event with associated pageantry, illuminations and decorations.
-Thus, processions, decorations, massed singing of hymns, dinners, balls, illuminations … had all been meticulously planned days before.
+The townspeople had felt it necessary to celebrate this momentous event with associated pageantry, illuminations and decorations.
+Thus, processions, decorations, massed singing of hymns, dinners, balls, illuminations … had all been meticulously plan ned days before.
 William Gadsby, conductor of the Ilkeston Harmonic Society (and domestic gardener and Parish Clerk at West Hallam) was in charge of the singing.
 So on the Sunday before the ‘great day’ he had visited every Sunday School in the town to listen to rehearsals.

 The day itself was a public holiday.
 Lace and hosiery factories and collieries closed, shops were decorated, schoolchildren had a day off, and bunting, flags and evergreens were everywhere.
 The town assumed “a gorgeous and brilliant appearance”.
 In the morning trains arrived at both town stations, bringing in hundreds of visitors to mingle with the celebrating townspeople.
 William Barnes, butcher of South Street, reminded them all that “if you want a good Corporation eat Barnes’s beef”.